athoune/Worker-machine/README.md

 Why should I use this?
 ----------------------

- * You want to launch task without waiting for the result
+ * You want to launch a task without waiting for the result
- * You want to do heavy stuff, using all your CPU, even all your server
+ * You want to do heavy stuff, using all your CPUs, even all your servers
  * You want to handle async events, like xmpp connection
  * You want to try Redis